GuildCrafts/web-development-js/_goals/64-To_Do_List_App.md

 - [ ] Backend uses Node.js and [Express][npm-express].
 - [ ] App persists to do list items in a database.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] There are thorough tests for all functionality involved in interacting with the database.
+- [ ] All tests are passing.
+- [ ] Repository includes a README file with basic installation and setup.
+- [ ] All dependencies are properly declared in `package.json`.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Every pull request has been reviewed by at least one other person.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ### Stretch